aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-pictures/_index.md

 There are two possible ways to control the positioning of pictures using Aspose.Cells:

-- Proportional positioning: define a position proportional to the row height and width.
+- Proportional positioning: define a position proportional to the row height and column width.
 - Absolute positioning: define the exact position on the page where the image will be inserted, for example, 40 pixels to the left and 20 pixels below the edge of the cell.

 ### **Proportional Positioning**